Slain officer's body escorted through central Illinois

 Slain officer’s body escorted through central Illinois

 DECATUR, Ill.
-(AP) — A possession, led by a hearse bearing the remains of a slain police officer, moved across central Illinois, giving hundreds to pay their respects to the fallen lawman.
-Law enforcement agencies and other first responders escorted the body of Champaign police Officer Chris Oberheim through several cities Thursday, starting in Champaign and ending in Decatur.
+(AP) — A procession, led by a hearse bearing the body of a slain police officer, moved across central Illinois, giving hundreds to pay their respects to the fallen lawman.
+Law enforcement agencies and other first responders escorted the body of Champaign police Officer Chris Oberheim through several cities Thursday, starting in Champaign and ending at a funeral home in Decatur.
 The 44-year-old Oberheim was shot early Wednesday during a shootout at an apartment complex.
 A second officer was wounded by the alleged suspect as the officers responded to a report of a domestic disturbance.
-The wounded officer was hospitalized in stable condition.
 The suspect killed in the shootout, 24-year-old Darion Marquise Lafayette of Champaign, was pronounced dead at the scene.